gvwilson/thirdbit/fiction/in-heck/index.md

 "Young Miz Roo is right," the bot said when he finished.
 "Your regulations require her to be assessed.
-Her only alternative is to flee, but the Regulators will be prepared for that."
+Her only alternative is to flee, but the Operators will be prepared for that."

 "Have you ever had a run-in with 'em?"
 Gumption asked,